 24 May 1944

-Bay of Biscay, inbound: the boat shot down the Wellington (killing the crew of six) shortly after being left unable to dive following an attack by British B-24 Liberator C for Charlie from RAF Sqdn 224 (pilot F/L E.W.
+Bay of Biscay, inbound: the boat shot down the Wellington (killing the crew of six) shortly after being left unable to dive following an attack by a British B-24 Liberator (RAF Sqn 224/C, pilot F/L E.W.
 Lindsay).
 The badly damaged U-736 was later escorted into Lorient by five minesweepers.(Sources: Franks/Zimmerman)

 1 recorded attack on this boat.